nextopio/nextop-client/cordova/doc/index.md

 by Nextop, the mobile CDN.
 Nextop mitigates network issues and speeds up all requests.
 Read more about Nextop at http://nextop.io.

-## Update (0.1.1)

-The Nextop path is disabled while we fix an issue.
-The next update will re-enable the Nextop path.

 ## Installation

 ```